Belegee-Enkhbat/Transportation-Facilities-KGE-Project/Phase 1 - Purpose Formalization/info.md

 Managing Schedules: Facility managers use the KG to create and manage schedules for transportation services, ensuring optimal use of resources.

-Improving Accessibility: Transportation planners and facility managers use the KG to identify areas where accessibility can be improved, such as adding ramps or elevators for people with disabilities.

 Passengers use the KG to plan their journeys, access real-time information about schedules and routes, and navigate through transportation facilities

 Competency Question Definition :